When is the best time to visit Uganda?

 The final month of the long rainy season.
 Conditions begin to let up towards the end of the month, but you should still expect heavy rains and tougher roads and treks.

 The start of peak season in Uganda.
 June is a fantastic month to visit the country.
-The rains have passed but their effects obvious from the outstanding colour of the forests, skies are blue and the trekking routes have dried.
+The rains have passed, but their impact can be clearly seen from the outstanding colour of the forests.
+Skies are blue and the trekking routes have dried.

 Peak season of course means gorilla permits are likely to be booked up quickly.
 If you want to travel during these months, you need to book well in advance.